Skip to content

 Testable Prediction

-This prediction distinguishes architectural identity (instantiation) from behavioral identity (simulation) and can be tested using the agentic-test-suite perturbation experiments.
+This prediction distinguishes architectural identity (instantiation) from behavioral identity (simulation) and can be tested using the Agentic Identity Suite perturbation experiments.